bucs240/program1-template/README.md

 ### Driver Code and Test Files

 * program1.cpp
-    * include the driver code with your submission, but do not alter it, except where specified by comments
+    * include the driver code with your submission, but do not alter it

 ### Grading Rubric